-Public Benefit Corporations, or PBCs, like Humankind Investments LLC, are companies whose legally defined goals are to produce a public benefit, which can include a positive impact on society, their workers, the community, and the environment, in addition to the traditional goal to benefit shareholders through maximizing profits.
+Public Benefit Corporations, or PBCs, are companies whose legally defined goals are to produce a public benefit, which can include a positive impact on society, their workers, the community, and the environment, in addition to the traditional goal to benefit shareholders through maximizing profits.
 PBCs are required by law to consider their impact on these groups, and in some states, to release benefit reports detailing their social and environmental impacts, often by using a credible and transparent third-party standard.
 Let’s imagine a farm that wants to use a promising but potentially dangerous new fertilizer becomes a PBC; that farm would then be legally required to consider the impact of the fertilizer on the community’s groundwater in addition to the potential increase in profits resulting from its use.
 In its benefit report, the farm would need to explain how its actions help the public.

 The main difference between B corps and PBCs is that the latter confers legal status while the former does not.
 This distinction, however, does little to diminish the rigor of the B Corp accreditation process.
 Prospective B Corps must score highly on B Lab’s Impact Assessment and incorporate B Lab’s ESG principles into their bylaws.
 They must additionally re-certify every three years, and in some cases, publish annual impact reports to keep stakeholders up to date.
 This is similar to how PBCs incorporate a third-party social responsibility strategy into their bylaws and are required in most states to periodically publish a Benefit Report.